Fifth Grade Curriculum

 The children read the classic literature that is suitable for their grade level.

-All the literature books are unabridged editions of the original text and are completed within a six week period.
+All the literature books are unabridged editions of the original text.
 Vocabulary development and rhythmic reading are stressed during the reading class at this grade level.
 Comprehension of material and vocabulary development are important elements of the Carden reading program.

-The Class Book for Fifth Grade in conjunction with its workbook opens the door to reading the folk tales of many lands and learning the culture of people in these countries.
+The Class Book is an extension of literature and language.
+It exposes the students to different cultures around the world through folk tales and myths.
 It begins with “The God That Lived in the Kitchen” from Tales of a Chinese Grandmother.
 “Clever Semiletka” follows from Tales of a Russian Grandmother by Frances Carpenter and then the stories move on to Persia with the story of “The White-Headed Zall” from The Ivory Throne of Persia.
 Later in the year the Greek myths are read and enjoyed with “The Gorgon’s Head” by Nathaniel Hawthorne and “The Peace Pipe” from The Song of Hiawatha by Henry Wadsworth Longfellow.
 The Graduation Book continues to enhance with the literature of Nathaniel Hawthorne’s renditions of the Greek Myths.
 These include “Jason and the Golden Fleece”, “Hercules”, “Theseus and the Minotaur”, and “Orpheus and Eurydice”.

 All of these stories convey life lessons well worth learning.
 The work in this grade assures the student a foundation in classic literature.